-In February 2018, the FASB issued ASU 2018-02, "Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income", which allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act.
-The standard is effective for the interim and annual periods beginning after December 15, 2018, with early adoption permitted.
-The adoption of this standard is not expected to have a material impact on the Company's financial statements.
+On January 1, 2019, the Company adopted the provisions of ASU 2018-02, "Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income", which allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the U.S. Tax Cuts and Jobs Act.
+As a result, the Company reclassified \$10.9 million from "Accumulated other comprehensive loss" to "Retained earnings" on the Condensed Consolidated Balance Sheets as of March 31, 2019.